jchen31995/Personal-React-Redux-Boilerplate/documentation/react-structure.md

 # Structuring the React project

 Deciding how I wanted to structure my React app was quite fun.
 I had a hard time figuring out what project structure I wanted to use for this boilerplate, because there are a lot of different ways to do it.
-Here are some of the common ones that I found in my research:
+Here are some of the common ones that I found:

 ## Function-first
 This is a project structure where everything is separated by its app function.
 It follows something like this: